Cassandra Gengras

 cgengras@ewsd.org

-I strongly believe in SEL and the facilitation of differentiated instruction, academic choice, and arts integration.
-I adapt Responsive Classroom strategies and approaches to set clear routines and expectations.
+I believe in social-emotional learning and facilitating differentiated instruction, academic choice, and arts integration.
+I adapt Responsive Classroom strategies and approaches to set clear routines and expectations in the art room.
 I look forward to planning meaningful art events and activities inside and outside the classroom.
-I will celebrate, motivate, and advocate for all students as they grow through the arts and become confident, self-seeking learners.
+I am committed to celebrating, motivating, and advocating for all students as they grow through the arts and become confident, self-seeking learners.

-Building relationships in the classroom will be my focus over the next several months, and I plan to connect and work with families and community members.
-If you have any questions or concerns or want to discuss specific needs for your child, please email me at cgengras@ewsd.org.
-If you prefer a phone call, I am available at Hiawatha on Tuesdays and Fridays and a half-day on Wednesdays.
+During the upcoming months, I will prioritize building relationships within the classroom.
+I am eager to connect and collaborate with families and community members.
+If you have any queries or wish to discuss specific needs for your child, please email me.
+I am also available at Hiawatha on Tuesdays and Fridays and a half-day on Wednesdays for a phone call if that is more convenient for you.

 Best,